Riccardo Rossi (voice actor): Biography

-Some of Rossi's most popular character dubbing contributions include an adult Simba in The Lion King franchise as well as Brian O'Conner (portrayed by Paul Walker) in The Fast and the Furious film series and Bruce Banner (portrayed by Mark Ruffalo) in the Marvel Cinematic Universe.
+Rossi's character dubbing contributions include Simba as an adult from Disney's The Lion King; he also voiced many TV commercials.

+In 2014, Rossi appeared in a minor role in Ermanno Olmi's anti-war film Greenery Will Bloom Again, while in 2016 he took part in the documentary film Being George Clooney.

 Personal life

 Rossi is the younger brother of voice actors Massimo and Emanuela Rossi.
 He is also the cousin of voice actors Laura and Fabio Boccanera.